 Think pinecones, sheaves of wheat, pumpkins, and gourds!
 Any of these items make for easy fall decor while adding lots of wonderful texture.

 True fact: My husband hates pillows!
 He thinks I buy them just to irritate him!

 Many popular fair-trade stores such as Ten Thousand Villages have incredibly beautiful hand-woven baskets available that can add just that fall touch you are going for.

 3. Use Fragrance to Make Your House Feel Like Fall

-Candles, air fresheners, homemade potpourris, and wax melts can all add delicious fragrance to the air in your home that will really emphasize the change in season.
+Candles, air fresheners, homemade potpourris, and wax melts can all add delicious fragrances to the air in your home that will really emphasize the change in season.
 I’ll be packing up my fruit and “fresh linen” scents for now.

 Fall scents seem practically unlimited, and range from outdoor scents (think bonfire, aspen leaves, cedar, smoke) to comfort foods (maple pancakes, cafe au lait, hot cocoa) to traditional seasonal favorites (cranberry, teakwood, pumpkin spice).

 I really like the Nature’s Wick 3-layer candle I found that has wooden wicks that crackle like a fire!
 (Another great Target find, but I’ve also seen them at Home Goods)

-I’m totally loving the acorn spice scent of the Mrs. Meyer’s Clean Day products!
+I’m totally loving the acorn spice scent of Mrs. Meyer’s Clean Day products!
 I found a great selection of these at Target just the other day.

 So more fragrance items are a definite must for my fall home.
 I’m a big fan of the 3-wick candles at Bath and Body Works, so I’ll keep my eyes out for their frequent half-price sales.
 These candles have some of the strongest throws of any brand, and can scent your whole home!